 Copy and paste the code that you will see in pop up box.

 Click on your user icon in the top right of your screen and click on Dashboard from the drop down menu.

 Now you will see the embed options screen:

 Once you get to the Embed Codes page, choose between Player, Interactivity, Combined or Playlist and click on Create Embed.

 Copy the code displayed in the text box and paste into an HTML page to embed the video player on your own site.

 You can also grab your video embed code by going to Videos, clicking on the arrow tab to the right of the video and select the option Embed.

-We recommend using IBM Cloud Video's embed generator tool to configure the correct size for your embed.
+We recommend using IBM Video Streaming's embed generator tool to configure the correct size for your embed.
 While you have a lot of flexibility in the size of your embeds, there are certain sizes that will work better than others to preserve the correct look and feel of the player and the sidebar.
 The dashboard embed generator tool will calculate the correct embed dimensions for you if you enter the desired height or width as a starting point.

 Selecting the correct size for the player